 - Change your environment.
 When possible, leave or avoid situations that upset you.
 Also, scheduling personal time may enable you to better handle an upcoming stressful or frustrating situation.

 - Avoid mood-altering substances.
-Don't use alcohol or recreational drugs.
+Don't use alcohol or recreational or illegal drugs.